This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How to know if your baby is getting enough breast milk:

 - Your baby is latched on to your breast correctly.
-You will learn to recognize signs that he has latched on correctly.
-You may be able to hear him suck and swallow in a regular pattern.
 You should have little or no discomfort in your nipple or breast.
-Your baby's chest is against your body.
-He should not have to turn his head to breastfeed.
-Your baby will seem calm after breastfeeding if he is latched on correctly and getting enough breast milk.
-He may fall asleep, or his face, arms, and hands may look relaxed.
+When your baby's chest is against your body, he or she should not have to turn his or her head to breastfeed.
+Your baby will seem calm after breastfeeding if he or she is latched on correctly and getting enough breast milk.
+He or she may fall asleep.
+His or her face, arms, and hands may look relaxed.

 - Your baby has several wet or soiled diapers each day.
-When he is 4 days old, he should have 3 to 4 bowel movements each day.
-He should also have 6 to 8 wet diapers a day.
-His urine should be clear or pale yellow.
+When he or she is 4 days old, he or she should have 3 to 4 bowel movements each day.
+He or she should also have 6 to 8 wet diapers a day.
+His or her urine should be clear or pale yellow.

 - Your baby is gaining weight.
-Your baby's healthcare provider will check his weight at each visit to see if he is gaining weight as he should.
+Your baby's healthcare provider will check his or her weight at each visit to see if he or she is gaining weight as he or she should.
 Your baby may lose weight in the first 3 days after birth.
 By 4 to 5 days old, your baby should start gaining weight.

 - Your breasts feel different before and after breastfeeding.
 Your breasts should feel full before breastfeeding your baby and softer after.
 This means that your baby is emptying your breasts during breastfeeding.

 - Your baby feeds 8 to 12 times each day.
-Your baby may let you know when he is ready to breastfeed.
-He may be wide awake and moving his arms and legs more.
-He may turn his head toward your breast and move his mouth more.
-He may put his hand up to his mouth and suck his fingers or his fist.
-You may need to wake your baby to feed him.
+Your baby may let you know when he or she is ready to breastfeed.
+He or she may be wide awake and moving his or her arms and legs more.
+He or she may turn his or her head toward your breast and move his or her mouth more.
+Your baby may put his or her hand up to his or her mouth and suck the fingers or fist.
+You may need to wake your baby to feed him or her.

 - Your baby is 4 or more days old and has fewer than 6 wet diapers each day.